Where to Stay in Istanbul First Time: Best Areas

 Within Karakoy itself, you will find SALT, the marble Ottoman Bank with a glass ceiling.
 Today it is a complex with an art gallery, museum, cafe, and shops.
 There are two impressive mosques in Karakoy and a hammam, dating back to the 16th Century.
 Relax with a Turkish bath before enjoying the fine dining available in Karakoy.

-Best places to stay in Istanbul in Karakoy:
+Best places to stay in Istanbul in Karakoy for first-time travelers:

 🔍MORE HOTELS KARAKOY